St Michaels railway station: Facilities

-Ramps, which were installed for the International Garden Festival in 1984, allow access to the platforms.
-Steps to street level (bypassing the ticket office) have been sealed off.
-In November 2021, the ramps were removed and the steps to the platform, previously sealed off, were reinstated.
-The removal of the ramps will allow for lifts to be installed at a later date.
+Ramps were installed for the International Garden Festival in 1984 to allow access to the platform, with the original steps to street level (bypassing the ticket office) sealed off.
+Merseytravel announced in April 2019 that they had been successful in a bid for funding lifts being installed at the station under the Department for Transport's ‘Access for All’ programme.
+In November 2021, the ramps were removed and the steps to the platform, previously sealed off, were temporarily reinstated.
+The replacement lifts and steel staircases, accessed via steel walkways from the station apertures, were completed in March 2022.

 The station is staffed 15 minutes before the first service and 15 minutes after the last service.
 There are toilets, platform CCTV and a booking office.
 There are departure and arrival screens on the platform for passenger information.
 The station has car parking for 4 vehicles, a cycle rack with 12 spaces and secure storage for 28 cycles.

-Merseytravel announced in April 2019 that they had been successful in a bid for funding lifts being installed at the station under the Department for Transport's ‘Access for All’ programme.
-The lifts are expected to be installed at some point over the following five years.

 Services

-Trains operate every 20 minutes, Monday-Saturday to Southport via Liverpool Central to the north, and Hunts Cross to the south.
+Trains operate every 15 minutes, Monday-Saturday to Ormskirk via Liverpool Central to the north, and Hunts Cross to the south.
 On Sundays, services are every 30 minutes in each direction.